 The good news is, to help those tired of living la vida sofa, there’s plenty on offer around de town.

-Up and gunning for a good few months now, The Whale has been playing a blinder, bringing the good, the superbad and Oliver Callan to town.
+Up and gunning for a good few months now, The Whale has been playing a blinder, bringing the good, the superbad and The Hothouse Flowers to town.

-The Beach House and Dann’s are putting the final touches to their long-awaited return to the live circuit, and Pluck’s will likewise be keeping Wicklow safe for country and cabaret.
+The Beach House and Dann’s are putting the final touches to their long-awaited return to the live circuit, with the latter hosting Friday gigs for now, whilst Pluck’s are keeping Wicklow safe for country and cabaret.

 We’ll add those and any other new gigs when we get ’em…

 In the meantime, put on your drinking pants – it’s time to party like it’s 2019…

 The diddley-aye will be turned up to 11 at The Horse every Wednesday as their weekly Seisún by the fire makes a welcome return.
 Fiddles at dawn, people, kick-off at 9pm.
 More detailshere.

 Doing what it says on the tin, the monthly Blues Jam Session at The Hot Spot on Sunday, December 4th at 4pm brings together all those locals who wish they’d been born on the wrong side of the tracks in Chicago circa 1950.
 Your hosts for the session will be the Urban Mojo Blues Band, keeping those 12 bars rolling, rolling, rolling… It’s a free gig, but a €5 donation is suggested.
 With menace.
 Detailshere.